 A Star Wars accent wall is a great way to cover a large space with a central piece of art.
 Star Wars accent walls can also be a DIY project or a peel-and-stick wallpaper that you purchase.

-I always had the idea to get crafty and make some sort of Death Star wall print for an accent wall, whether that be with paint or vinyl, but, well, I simply did not have the time to do that with our son being so young (and moving houses at the same time).
+I always had the idea to get crafty and make some sort of Death Star wall print for an accent wall, whether that be with paint or vinyl, but, well, I simply did not have the time to do that with our son being so young and moving houses at the same time (I wish we had just hired moving helpers while we were moving).

 I found an AMAZING Star Wars mural for our nursery that features Ralph McQuarrie’s Millennium Flacon docking bay concept art.
 It is themed, subtle, classy and a conversation starter for sure.
 It could really go in any room of the house and does not look childish.
 It was also relatively easy to hang up on the wall!
 (I say relatively because with any peel-and-stick option you really do need to take your time to avoid bubbles and gaps.)